spiricom/LEAF/README.md

 ```
-//in your user code, create an instance of a leaf object
+//in your user code, create an instance of a master leaf object.
+This exists so that in the case of a plugin environment or other situation with shared resources, you can still have separate instances of the LEAF library that won't conflict.
+LEAF leaf

+//then create instances of whatever LEAF objects you want
 tCycle mySine;